Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    as Internet television where components can fail.
    In practical deployments, multiple ingest sources
    and media processing entities are used.
 This requires
-   the multiple ingest sources and media processing to
-   work together in a redundant workflow where
+   the multiple ingest sources and media processing entities to  work together in a redundant workflow where
    some of the components might fail.

-   This document provides a specification for establishing this interoperability point.
+   This document provides a specification for establishing these interoperability points.
    The approaches are based on known standardized
    technologies and have been tested and deployed
-   in several streaming large scale streaming
+   in several large scale streaming
    deployments.
 Two key workflows have been
    identified for which two different media
    ingest profiles will be detailed.

-   In first workflow, encoded media is ingested
+   In a first workflow for profile 1, encoded media is ingested
    downstream for further processing of the media.
    Examples of such media processing could be any
    media transformation such as packaging,
    encrypting or transcoding the stream.
    Other operations could include watermarking,
    content insertion and generating streaming manifests
-   based on [[!MPEGDASH]] or HLS  [[!RFC8216]].
+   based on [[!MPEGDASH]] or HLS  [[!26268216]].
 What is typical
    of these operations is that they actively inspect,
    or modify the media content and may
    generate new derived media content.
-   In this workflow it is is important
+   In this workflow it is important
    to convey mediadata and metadata that
    assists such active media processing operations.
-   This is workflow type is adressed
+   This workflow type is adressed
-   in the first profile fmp4 ingest.
+   in the first profile fmp4 (CMAF) ingest.

-   In the second workflow, the encoded media is ingested
+   In the second workflow in profile 2, the encoded media is ingested
    into an entity that does none or very minimal inspection
    or modification of the media content.
 The main aim
    of such processing entities often lies in storage,